ThThe education world has its own language, and some of the terms and acronyms used in that world can get a little confusing.

 Michigan Merit Curriculum (High School Graduation Requirements)

 A more rigorous set of standards that teens must meet, this was passed into law in 2006 and first affected students graduating in 2011.
-High school students must now take a minimum of 16 specific credits.
-For the class of 2016, this will also include two credits of a world language.
+High school students must now take a minimum of 18 specific credits, which as of 2016, also includes two credits of a world language.

 Michigan Merit Exam (MME)

-This exam taken by 11th and 12th grade students is composed of the ACT, WorkKeys and overall MME performance.
+This exam taken by 11th and 12th grade students is composed of the SAT, WorkKeys, and the science and social studies M-STEP.
 This replaced the MEAP for high school students in 2007.
 Students who did well were once eligible for the Michigan Promise Scholarship, earning up to $4,000 toward college tuition – but not anymore, due to funding cuts.

 National Assessment of Educational Progress (NAEP)